jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-7-checkpoint.md

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-With corrections by me to Hewlett's English translation, using the German text from the *Leonhardi Euleri Opera omnia*.
+*With corrections by me to Hewlett's English translation, using the German text from the *Leonhardi Euleri Opera omnia*.
 In particular, "one integer" in the English text corresponds to "ein Gantzes" in the German text, which is properly translated "one whole".
-(The English translation is through the French translation, and the French "entier" can mean both "integer" and "whole".)
+(The English translation is through the French translation, and the French "entier" means both "integer" and "whole".)*

 #### Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 7.
 "Of Fractions in general."